OUR GOAL is to increase and diversify agricultural production, leading to an improcement in food security and nutritional health.

-As such, since 2000, food consumption has declined and food insecurity and hunger are common in rural areas for several months each year.
-This has resulted in widespread malnutrition and the stunted growth of 58% of children in Chin State, the highest in Myanmar.
+As such, since 2000, food consumption has declined.
+Food insecurity and hunger are common in rural areas for several months each year.
+This has resulted in widespread malnutrition, and the stunted growth of 58% of children in Chin State, the highest in Myanmar.

-Health and Hope Myanmar's unique position of having long-established relationships with village leaders and the support of a vast network of volunteers has provided the opportunity and means to document, advocate for and where necessary, deliver food aid to remote rural areas where International NGOs and the government are unable to reach.
+Health & Hope Myanmar's is in a unique position of having long-established relationships with village leaders.
+This, along with the support of a vast network of volunteers, has provided the opportunity and means to document, advocate for and, where necessary, deliver food aid to remote rural areas where International NGOs and the government are unable to reach.

 Two major natural disasters, coupled with deforestation, a longer monsoon period and changes in climate have caused major challenges to ongoing food security within Chin State over the last ten years.

-More recently, in July 2015, Cyclone Komen caused devastation across the region destroying approximately 75% of the harvest and creating an acute need for short-term food aid.
-In 2017, Cyclone Mora swept across western Chin State destroying houses and farms.
+In July 2015, Cyclone Komen caused devastation across the region destroying approximately 75% of the harvest and creating an acute need for short-term food aid and in 2017, Cyclone Mora swept across western Chin State destroying houses and farms.